oliviodare/oliviodare.com/projects.md

 ![logoEU]({{ flyer }}/logoEU.png){: style="float: bottom; width: 300px; margin: 2px; padding-top: 20px; margin-right: 20px" }

-### Co-organisation of the seminar *Disciplinary crossroads: history of science and environmental history* at Institut d'Història de la Ciència (UAB, Barcelona) - 11-12 April 2024
-Organised together with fellow iHC doctoral students Carolina Granado and Hèctor Isern.
-Program to be distributed shortly.

-> Environmental history and the history of science have established themselves as self-standing disciplines for several decades now.
-However, despite the amount of topics they cover in common, the relationships between these two disciplines have not always been simple or obvious.
->
-> This seminar aims to create a space for researchers to outline possible forms of EH-HS relationships.
-Questions such as temporality, geographical scale, themes and methodologies emerge as points of tension and dialogue between the two disciplines.
-The link between historiographical propositions and the political agency of society and nature is also a central component that seems to differentiate the two disciplines but may unite them in new scholarship.
-Furthermore, given the time of eco-social crisis in which we live, we believe that it would be futile to practice a history that was blind to current eco-social problems, just as it would be beneficial for activism to take into account the historical trajectory of environmental struggles, or to reflect on the different ways that science is presented in envisioning solutions.
-For this reason, we also want to give a space to reflect on the existing interactions between these two disciplines and activism and imagine possible new scenarios.

 ### Co-organisation of the 9th PhD Conference in History of Science and Humanities in Belgium and the Netherlands (April 2024)
 CFP out soon.